steinerkelvin/rustie-ts/README.md

 # rustie-ts

-TypeScript library with helper functions and types to type-safely handle Rust's `serde` JSON serialization of Enums.
-It can also be used standalone to implement Enums in TypeScript with plain objects.
+TypeScript library with helper types and functions to type-safely handle Rust's `serde` JSON serialization of Enums.
+It can also be used standalone to implement enums/tagged-unions in TypeScript with plain objects.

 ## Installation